 Unfortunately, it can be very enticing for some people to cash in on the marijuana industry, and in recent years, there have been some very public instances of regulators trying to play both sides – making the laws for the industry and making money from the industry at the same time.
 Below are a few of those stories to give you an idea of what can happen when no one is watching the regulators.

 In November 2016, Californians voted to legalize recreational marijuana.
-While the recreational program is still being developed, there are already regulators who are trying to cash in on it.
-This month, a Colorado grand jury determined that former Colorado Marijuana Enforcement Division officer Renee Rayton, joined Harmony & Green as a compliance consultant where she used her regulatory experience to help the company masquerade as a marijuana operator for illegal marijuana growing.
+While the recreational program was still being developed, there were already regulators who were trying to cash in on it.
+In June 2017, a Colorado grand jury determined that former Colorado Marijuana Enforcement Division officer Renee Rayton, joined Harmony & Green as a compliance consultant where she used her regulatory experience to help the company masquerade as a marijuana operator for illegal marijuana growing.

 Harmony & Green was a shell company that tricked investors into financing legal marijuana cultivator licenses.
 However, Harmony & Green never actually operated in the legal marijuana industry.
 Instead, the company shipped marijuana grown in Colorado to several states illegally to the tune of millions of dollars.